LLENN8/Virtual-Imouto-Misaka-Chan/README.md

 ## Installation

-Follow these steps to install Virtual AI Imouto Misaka Chan:
+Follow these steps to install Virtual Imouto Misaka Chan:

 1. Clone the repository
 2. Navigate to the project directory: `cd virtual-ai-misaka-chan`